One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Don’t Skip This City

-Glasgow is where I met my lifelong friends, formed my political views, danced around my handbag, gained weight by eating chips n’ cheese, and lost the weight running around Kelvingrove Park – when I drive into Charing Cross, the same feeling consumes me, that feeling that I’m home.
+Glasgow is where I met my lifelong friends, formed my political views, danced around my handbag, gained weight by eating chips and cheese, and lost weight running around Kelvingrove Park.

 Personally, I don’t think one day in Glasgow is enough to really understand why it is special, but I understand itinerary time constraints; I’ve been there.